synaptics-astra/doc/quickstart/oobe.rst

     SynaExplorer icon highlighted in quick access panel

 The app opens to the landing page, with demo category buttons on the left and a "Getting Started" pane on the right.
-The pane displays a thumbnail of the Astra promo video, which plays when clicked.
+The pane displays a thumbnail of the Astra intro video, which plays when clicked.
 The app uses Gstreamer to handle video and audio playback of the video file.

 .. figure:: media/syna-explorer-getting-started.jpg